 - Three recommender names with emails, phone numbers, and addresses.
 Recommenders will be notified by email to submit letters of recommendation electronically (you will submit the email notification to them during the application process).
 Letters must provide clear evidence that you are capable of doing graduate-level work, including evidence of writing, analytical and general communication skills of high quality and at a level appropriate for graduate study.
 Letters should be written on official company, organization, or institution letterhead when applicable.
-Applicants enrolled in college-level coursework during the last two years must provide at least one letter from a professor.
+Applicants enrolled in college-level coursework during the last two years must have at least one recommendation letter from a professor.
 Mygraduateschool.com offers some great tips for asking for letters of recommendation.
 Applicants may submit the online portion of their application before all their letters of recommendation are submitted electronically.

 - Mail or deliver official transcripts from every college or university attended (including Evergreen, please make transcript request through Registration and Records), regardless of credit earned, the nature of coursework or whether you earned a degree.
-We need official transcripts from any and all colleges attended, even if those credits were accepted and applied toward the award of a Bachelor's (or other) degree by any institution (including Evergreen).
 One transcript must verify the award of a bachelor's degree if the applicant has earned a bachelor's degree.
-Applicants without bachelor's degrees must submit an official transcript showing an earned bachelor's degree before the Fall quarter begins.
-A transcript is official if it bears the official seal and signature of the issuing institution and is sent directly by the institution to the Office of Admissions; OR is enclosed in a sealed envelope from the issuing institution and delivered by the applicant to the Office of Admissions.
-If the envelope is opened prior to receipt in the Admissions Office, the transcript is no longer official.
-Evergreen can also receive official transcripts electronically from schools that are members of Docufide, National Student Clearinghouse, Naviance and Scrip-Safe International.
+Applicants who are admitted without a bachelor's degree must submit an official transcript showing an earned bachelor's degree before the Fall quarter begins.
+A transcript is official if it bears the official seal and signature of the issuing institution and is sent directly by the institution to the Graduate Admissions Office OR is enclosed in a sealed envelope from the issuing institution and delivered by the applicant to the Graduate Admissions Office.
+If the envelope is opened prior to receipt in the Graduate Admissions Office, the transcript is no longer official.
+Evergreen accepts e-transcripts from other colleges that are registered members with Docufide, National Student Clearinghouse, Naviance, Parchment, and Scrip-Safe International.
 If the e-transcript system asks for an email address, please use firstname.lastname@example.org.
 Students with non-English transcripts must have them translated into English and certified by a translation agency.
 Transcripts may be sent before or after you submit the online portion of your application.

 - Transcripts and GRE scores should be mailed or delivered to: